 2.ASUS TUF Dash F15

-The ASUS TUF Dash F15 is a well-priced and powerful laptop for investment banking needs.- Lightweight and well-built
+Affordable and powerful, the ASUS TUF Dash F15 is a solid option for investment bankers on a budget.- Lightweight and well-built

 - Ports squeezed together on the left edge